 Oh my God.
 I am such an asshole.
 I have given him a photograph of the back of my eyeball.
 What the hell was going through my mind at the time that made me think that was appropriate???
 My head was literally burning with embarrassment and shame about my eyeball.

 I suppose I could have chosen to not give him the picture of Jupiter’s eternal red storm.
-But, as I said, comedy is important to me, too, and I knew that what was going down here was freakin’ funny, even if I am the butt of the joke.
+But, as I said, comedy is important to me, too, and I knew that what was going down here was freakin’ funny.

 I said, “Okay, so this is completely embarrassing, seeing as you gave me a beautiful bouquet of roses … but here’s what I got you.”

-He opened it up, looked at the Polaroid, and then BURST into laughter.
+He opened up the envelope, looked at the Polaroid, and then BURST into laughter.
 (Thank God.)